medcomdk/MedComLandingPage/docs/assets/documents/GeneralGovernanceFHIRStandards.md

 |<a href="http://hl7.org/fhir/R4/narrative.html#Narrative" target ="_blank">Narrative Text description in FHIR R4</a>|
 |<a href="http://hl7.org/fhir/R4/codesystem-narrative-status.html#4.3.14.424.2" target="_blank">NarrativeStatus in FHIR R4</a>|
 |<a href ="http://hl7.org/fhir/R4/narrative.html#css" target="_blank">Styling the XHTML in FHIR R4</a>|

+#### 5.4 Implementing Narrative Text

+For implementers coding in java, the <a href="https://hapifhir.io/hapi-fhir/docs/model/narrative_generation.html" target ="_blank">HAPI FHIR SDK describes the narrative generation here</a>.
+Unfortunately, Firely's .Net SDK does not currently have a similar support for generating narratives.
+For inspiration on how the narrative can be structured, this <a href="https://fhirtoolbox.com/narrative-generator" target ="_blank">Narrative Generator FHIR toolbox</a> can be used, however MedCom cannot control that all rules mentioned in [General Narrative Text Rules](#523-general-narrative-text-rules) are supported.

 ### 6 Governance for narrative content in MedCom FHIR standards
 This section serves as background information for vendors to understand the rationale behind the setup of the requirements.